Drum Mics 101: Best Drum Mics and Kits, Types, Placements, FAQ

 The dynamic capsule delivers the aggressive attack of the beater, while the condenser capsule captures the round tonalities of the shell.

-The condenser capsule is optimized for more tension that giving it long-term consistency and stability.
+The condenser capsule is optimized for more tension giving it long-term consistency and stability.

 The combination of both the dynamic and condenser capsules captures the original sound of the kick drum without losing its quality.